 The foam earcups are comfortable for extensive wear, though you’ll want to give your ears a break every couple hours, especially if it’s really hot and humid.
 The carrying case, 18-month warranty, and five color option are nice bonuses.

 The Cowin E7 is a good competitor to the more expensive, high-end brands.
 It isn’t the front runner for best sound quality ever invented, but it will do the job if you’re looking for something to drown out your neighbor’s yard work or your coworkers’ conversations.
-If you’re looking for a reasonably priced pair that check all of the boxes but without any showy extras, these are a good pick.

 - 30H Playback Time